natmourajr/CPE883-2025-02/experiments/TKAT/README.md

 - https://github.com/Adamdad/kat/tree/main

-So, its necessessary to follow the instalations:
+So, it's necessary to follow the installations:

 # install torch and other things
 pip install timm==1.0.3